pi-top/Wi-Fi-Access-Point-and-Station-Mode/README.md

 ## Station Mode: Things To Note

 Even though the wireless interface is enabled, you may still need to configure it for it to work with `wpa_supplicant`.
-For example, in Raspberry Pi OS and derivatives you'll need to select your country during onboarding or set it manually using raspi-config.
+For example, in Raspberry Pi OS and derivatives you'll need to select your country during onboarding or set it manually using `raspi-config`.

-## AP Customization

-The access point network configuration can be customized by editing `defaults.conf` (located in `/etc/default/wifi-ap-sta/defaults.conf`); for example, setting up a different IP address for the network, the range of addresses that the DHCP server can lease, and the network SSID and passphrase.

-This file is sourced in the main `wifi-ap-sta` script, so you can use expressions that will be evaluated later on.

 ## How It Works